 Willy Tybur is the current head of the elite Tybur family of Marley.
 His pedigree is everything that lifestyle appears to be, despite being Eldians.
 Well-mannered, well-spoken, and a gifted diplomat, Willy, like Erwin, was a cult of personality who had the ability to inspire the loyalty of many different people.
 However, he was far better at it, given the diversity of people whose trust he was able to gain, whereas Erwin’s was limited to the Survey Corps.
 A definite asset given Marley’s wars with its neighbors and imperialistic ambitions.

-His family were considered heroes of Marley despite their race because of their role in the independence of the Marleyans from the ancient Eldians and their titans.
+His family was considered heroes of Marley despite their race because of their role in the independence of the Marleyans from the ancient Eldians and their titans.
 However, this was all a longtime lie that Willie later reveals.
 He confesses publicly that the Tybur family did have a role in Marley’s independence, but it was working with the Eldian king at that time, not the oppressed Marleyans.
-The king, so grief stricken by the bloody history of the Eldian empire, conspires with the Tybur ancestors to cause an internal titan war and remove himself and a portion of the Eldians to Paradis Island.
+The king, so grief-stricken by the bloody history of the Eldian empire, conspires with the Tybur ancestors to cause an internal titan war and remove himself and a portion of the Eldians to Paradis Island.

-Willie is able to use this news into his own advantage, using his confession as a plea of both forgiveness and unification for his declaration of war against Paradis Island.
+Willie is able to use this news to his own advantage, using his confession as a plea of both forgiveness and unification for his declaration of war against Paradis Island.
 Or more specifically, against Eren Yeager, who promptly kills him on the spot when he transforms into a titan right as Willy makes his declaration.

 Yet like most politicians, Willy’s benign appearance hides a more intense and darker truth.
 After his death at the hands of Eren Yeager, it is revealed that his true motivation was to improve the image of the Eldians living in Marley by wiping out the Eldians on Paradis Islands.
 He regards his Eldian blood as a curse and is just as bigoted against his kin on the Island as the Marleyans.